Search for a players profile

 Pressure Performance Analysis

-Adam’s win at Valspar came after holding the 36 hole lead by 1 shot and tied for the lead after 54 holes.
+➖ Adam’s win at Valspar came after holding the 36 hole lead by 1 shot and tied for the lead after 54 holes.
 He went on to win by one shot.
-He entered the 16th hole with a two shot, found the water to make a double bogey then parred in.
-Patrick Cantlay bogied the last hole to give him the victory.
+He entered the 16th hole with a two shot lead, found the water to make a double bogey then parred in.
+Fortunately for Adam, Patrick Cantlay bogeyed the last hole to give him the victory.
+An acceptable performance.

 Looking at last few years performances on tour, Hadwin is capable of putting in a big finish following an average week beforehand.
 His 2nd places in 2019 followed a 43rd and 57th place respectively, one of his 4th place finishes followed a MC and his 6th place finish followed a 52nd place.
 His best finish in 2018 of 3rd followed last place in the field the week before and his win at Valspar in 2017 followed a 34th place the week before.
 Don’t be afraid to back him if the only thing putting you off is current form.